ncdxncdx/FunscriptDancer/README.md

 Only `BBC Vamp Plugins` and `Vamp Aubio Plugins` are required.

-Note that the word length (32 bit or 64 bit) of `sonic-annotator` and the Vamp plugins must match.
+Note that the word length (32 bit or 64 bit) of Sonic Annotator and the Vamp plugins must match.
 If in doubt, you probably want the 64 bit versions.

 ## Running from source